chel-007/channel-ai/_posts/2020-07-11-achieving 85 accuracy on cifar 10 dataset.md

 ---
 layout: post
 author: Chel
-title: Achieving 85% Accuracy in Image Classification task on Cifar10 Dataset with Keras Convolutional Neural Networks
+title: Achieving 85% Accuracy in Image Classification task on Cifar10 Dataset with Keras Convolutional Neural Networks in Deep Learning
-seo: Tensorflow Serving APIs Image Classification
+seo: Deep Learner deep learning deeping learning tensorflow image classification computer vision embeddings convolutional neural networks
 description: Learn how to build an Image Classification Model, Export as an API that can be deployed as back-end to a Web Application for Classification problems.
 In this tutuorial we go over all the steps required to build an Image Classify using the popular Cifar 10 and Cifar 100 datasets.
 img-src: ../assets\images\Blog\generative-nets
 ---

-In this tutorial you would learn some methods that can be used to improve a model's accuracy.
+In this tutorial you would learn some methods that can be used to improve a model's accuracy using deep learning neural networks.
 This can be achieved in a few lines of code using Tensorflow by just importing required libraries.
 If you haven't already, you can build a Tensorflow Image Classification model following the guide in the last post <a href="">How to Build an Image Classification API in Tensorflow</a>.
 This is an overview of what we would be touching on in this tutorial:

 <h3>Overview</h3>
 * Improving Model's Accuracy